 You must submit a Management Statement with your application.

 A management statement is a concise way of documenting how your business intends to operate and what activities you intend to undertake.
 It should be written by you (the applicant) in your own words.
+A template is available if desired.

 You must provide written confirmation from your local council that you are permitted to undertake your proposed activities at the site from which you intend to operate.